-Whether you’re heading to the coast or the pool this summer, a good speaker is a must.
-More important than most other things in your beach bag, these hardy, noisy little lives and souls of the party will keep you splashing around to any playlist or podcast of your choice.
+You might not be heading to the coast or the pool this summer, but a good speaker is a must – even if it is just for socially distanced barbecues.
+These hardy, noisy little lives and souls of the party will keep you grilling to any playlist or podcast of your choice.

 For impromptu parties: Bowers & Wilkins T7